kwozniakk/ultralytics/examples/KPR-ReID-Matching/README.md

 # KPR Re-Identification Matching Demo

 This example shows how to use the optional [Keypoint Promptable Re-Identification](https://github.com/VlSomers/keypoint_promptable_reidentification) (KPR) module with Ultralytics trackers.
-It compares embeddings from a few example keypoint annotations using a KPR model.
-Only keypoint JSON files are included in this repository; you need to supply matching images yourself.
+It compares embeddings using keypoint annotations that you provide.
+No sample images or keypoint files are included.
 Each sample dictionary includes the positive keypoints for the target person (`keypoints_xyc`) and keypoints from other people in the image (`negative_kps`).